 Lake Atitlán Libraries (LAL) was founded to improve literacy in Guatemala and other Latin American countries by fostering and supporting libraries, schools, and teachers to promote reading in the classroom and at home.
 Currently, LAL works with Guatemalan organizations to identify local opportunities and methods to address literacy.
 All of the organizations employ Guatemalan staff who are part of their communities.
 Most of the funded programs are in the Sololá area of Guatemala, an area with many isolated indigenous villages.

-In 1993 our friend Ann Cameron started working to improve the municipal library in Panajachel, in the Department of Sololá, Guatemala, where she had lived for almost 10 years.
-Lake Atitlan Libraries Inc, started in the late 1990’s to provide donors with a tax deduction.
-By 2000 the Panajachel municipal library was filled with books, had trained library staff and lots of programs with the local schools.
-However, in November that year the library burned to the ground.
-With local and international support, a bigger and better new library was built and opened by the municipality in 2002.
-LAL helped to provide the tables and bookcases, computers, books, and traditional weavings from the regions of Guatemala to promote a cultural identity.
+In 1993, our friend Ann Cameron started working to improve the municipal library in Panajachel, in the Department of Sololá, Guatemala, where she had lived for almost 10 years.
+Lake Atitlán Libraries Inc. started in the late 1990s to help support Ann in her mission.
+By 2000, the Panajachel municipal library was filled with books, had trained library staff, and developed numerous programs with the local schools.
+The New York Times called the Bibloteca Popular, “the finest community library in Guatemala and perhaps in all of Central America.”

-When Ann and her husband Bill Cherry left Guatemala to return to live in the United States in 2006, a new Guatemalan organization was formed to provide the local direction to determine the priorities to achieve the goals of improving literacy.
+When Ann and her late husband Bill Cherry left Guatemala to return to live in the United States in 2006, a new Guatemalan organization was formed to provide the local direction to determine the priorities to achieve the goals of improving literacy.
 Asociación Biblioteca Panajachelense y Regional (APB) was the